 Teach the skills and habits of creativity by practicing ideation protocols often in class.
 Regularly turn to a wide range of professions to mimic how scientists, journalists, athletes, academics, and more generate, document, and share new ideas.

 Research shows that diverse teams are more likely to generate a greater number of, and more novel, responses to design questions.
-Collaborative ideation magnifies the class’ power and shifts the experience towards student-centered learning.
+Student-teacher collaboration and project ideation magnifies the class’ power and shifts the experience towards student-centered learning.